Evolution shapes behavior, and behavior influences

 the course of evolution.
 I am interested in how behavior and evolutionary

 processes interact in various contexts including reproduction, migration

 and dispersal, ecological specialization and territoriality.

-occupies a narrow trophic niche in the rocky littoral of Lake Tanganyika, Africa.
+trophic niche in the rocky littoral of Lake Tanganyika, Africa.

-Being restricted to this particular type of habitat, species
+Being restricted to a particular type of habitat, species are

 with little or no gene flow across even minor habitat barriers.